awslabs/aws-iot-greengrass-component-kvs-webrtc/README.md

 docker save $container_name > ~/GreengrassCore/artifacts/$component_name/$component_version/$container_name.tar
 ```

-2. (Optional) remove the original image and reload
+2. (Optional) remove the original image and reload.
+This is a good way to verify docker save and load functionality with the container.

 ```sh
 docker image ls $container_name